 For the product to be successful, several hypotheses must prove to be true.
 Let's break up our vision into the following hypotheses:

 Those of you who are experienced in lean product development, have probably already noticed that some of these hypotheses are a bit lamish.
 That's on purpose.
 I tried to formulate our assumptions in a way that a product development team who are at their first rodeo would do.
 My goal is to show a path to a successful product, but also show you ways to treat the inevitable bumps and obstacles on that path.
+We'll reformulate these assumptions later on.

 In the Learn phase (of our build-measure-learn loop) of the first stage of product development, the problem validation stage, we're going to concentrate on the first three of the above assumptions.
 These are what we call problem hypotheses.